sunny525s/Regularization/README.md

   <img src="normalization.png" width="700">
 </p>

 **Figure 14:** _Normalization Methods.
 N is the batch axis, C is the channel axis, and (H, W) are the spatial axes.
-Blue pixels are normalized by the same mean and variance._ [Wu et al., 2018, https://arxiv.org/pdf/1803.08494]
+Blue pixels are normalized by the same mean and variance._ ([Wu et al., 2018](https://arxiv.org/pdf/1803.08494))

+Beyond explicit methods like dropout or normalization, deep learning also benefits from implicit forms of regularization that emerge from optimization dynamics and model design.

 ---